Chelsea face potential Covid-19 crisis as three first-team stars test positive ahead of Everton clash

 All of those set to sit out upcoming outings have been in contact with the rest of the Chelsea squad, with a full training session completed on Wednesday.

-Tuchel was ready to include two of those players in his thoughts for a home date with Everton, but has seen his pre-match planning thrown up in the air.
+Tuchel was ready to include two of those players in his thoughts for a home date with Everton, but has seen his pre-match planning thrown into disarray.

 The bigger picture

-Kovacic was already set to sit out a meeting with the Toffees, alongside long-term knee injury victim Ben Chilwell.
+Kovacic was already set to sit out a meeting with the Toffees, alongside Ben Chilwell, who remains sidelined for a while with a knee injury.

 N’Golo Kante is being eased back into the Blues fold, but the World Cup-winning midfielder is not yet ready to start and will only be fit enough to make the bench against Everton.